qsniyg/maxurl/README.md

       // Whether or not to store to, and use an internal cache
       use_cache: true,

+      // List of "problems" (such as watermarks or possibly broken image) to exclude.
+      //   By default, all problems are excluded.
+      //   By setting it to [], no problems will be excluded.
+      //exclude_problems: [],

+      // This will include a "history" of objects found through iterations.
+      // Disabling this will only keep the objects found through the last iteration.
+      include_pastobjs: true,

+      // This will try to find the original page for an image, even if it requires extra requests.
+      // Currently only applies to Flickr.
+      force_page: false,

+      // This is useful for implementing a blacklist or whitelist.
+      // If unspecified, it accepts all URLs.
+      filter: function(url) {
+        return true;
+      }

       // Helper function to perform HTTP requests, used for sites like Flickr
       //  The API is expected to be like GM_xmlHTTPRequest's API.
+      // An implementation using node's request module can be found in bot.js
       do_request: function(options) {
         // options = {
         //   url: "",